 49. The abandonment rate for mobile shopping carts is 97%, compared to 70-75% for desktop carts.

-Slow loading of pages is one of the main reasons for abandonment of shopping carts.
+Slow loading pages are one of the main reasons for the abandonment of shopping carts.
 But mobile device usage statistics show that mobile users tend to be slightly more impatient than desktop users.
 Of course, other reasons like not being comfortable spending on a mobile device or an inconvenient checkout process could also be responsible for the higher abandonment rates.

 Advertising on mobile appears to be a more cost-effective option for marketers.
 With a lower cost per click getting you a significantly higher click-through as compared to desktops, it is no wonder that mobile devices already account for more than 50% of all paid-search clicks.

 51. Mobile apps have higher engagement rates than mobile-optimized websites or desktop web viewing, and 100-300% higher conversion rates.